-Genesis Bible commentaries for pastors are listed below.
+Genesis commentaries for pastors are listed below.
 Some were written in the traditional commentary style, while others read more like printed sermons.
-This style of Bible commentary is helpful to preachers and teachers, yet can be used by lay Christians as well who are leading Bible studies or small groups.
-Since this type of Bible commentary emphasizes application, the volumes below are also great as devotional aides.
+This kind of Bible commentary is helpful to preachers and teachers, yet can be used by lay Christians such as those who are leading Bible studies or small groups.
+Since this kind of Bible commentary emphasizes application, the volumes below are also great as devotional aides.

 To see the top Genesis commentaries in any style — e.g. preaching focus, theological insight, exposition, technical, social background, original language — please follow the link provided.

 Genesis (New International Version Application Commentary) by John H. Walton